Who can consign their items and become a seller?

 Do you inspect items when they come to your sale?

 YES, we inspect ALL items that you bring to the sale before they are placed on the selling floor.
 This insures the integrity of our sale.
 We have high standards, and that means we accept only the best in gently used children’s items.
-We will be looking for unacceptable items such as items with holes, missing buttons, missing pieces, stains, dirt, odors (including smoke), pet hair, showing wear (worn), broken parts, missing or dead batteries, etc.
+We will be turning away unacceptable items such as items with holes, missing buttons, missing pieces, stains, dirt, odors (including smoke), pet hair, showing wear (worn), broken parts, missing or dead batteries, etc.

 Do consignors get to shop early?